TrigenSoftware/bdsl-webpack-plugin/README.md

 A webpack plugin to automate the generation of differential script loading.
 It uses [browserslist](https://github.com/browserslist/browserslist) and [browserslist-useragent-regexp](https://github.com/browserslist/browserslist-useragent-regexp).

-1) Create `.browserslistrc` config with environments, for example like this 🦔:
+1) 🦔 Create `.browserslistrc` config with environments, for example like this:

 ```
 defaults